-This is our 69th Annual Report.
-We at the Saskatchewan Research Council (SRC) have long focused on achieving the greatest possible impacts on economic growth in Saskatchewan, helping our natural resource industry diversify, grow and sustain, and through this work, grow and sustain private sector jobs in Saskatchewan.
-Without losing this focus, we have found ways to assist industries across Canada and around the world, and we have found that working nationally and globally enables us to provide even better support for Saskatchewan's industries.
-To this end, we have become increasingly entrepreneurial and diversified in our work along the innovation continuum: from applied research and development to design, testing and analysis, pilot testing, scale-up engineering, field/plant demonstration and all the way to product/process deployment and commercial adoption.
-This has positioned us as a premier innovation-enabler in the technological world of industry.
+This is our 70th Annual Report.
+We at the Saskatchewan Research Council (SRC) are continuing to focus on achieving the greatest possible beneficial impacts on economic growth in Saskatchewan, helping our natural resource industry diversify, grow and sustain, and through this work, grow and sustain private sector jobs in Saskatchewan.
+Without losing this focus, we continue to assist industries across Canada and around the world, and we have found that working nationally and globally provides many benefits that position us to provide even better support for Saskatchewan's industries and communities.
+To this end, we have continued to build on our long history of pioneering spirit, entrepreneurial approach, and diversified activities along the innovation continuum: from applied research and development to design, testing and analysis, pilot testing, scale-up engineering, field/plant demonstration, product/process deployment, and commercial adoption.
+This has positioned us as one of North America's premier innovation-enablers.

-I'd like to take this opportunity to thank our 380 employees for bringing their enthusiasm, patience, creativity and professionalism to our mission.
+I'd like to take this opportunity to thank our 360 employees for bringing their enthusiasm, patience, creativity and professionalism to our mission.
 By staying focused on practical, real-world solutions to industry's technical problems and opportunities and, by helping industry to grow, the economic impacts from our work continue to accumulate.
-This evolution has enabled SRC to grow from modest beginnings to the \$70 million-per-year revenue level.
+This evolution has enabled SRC to grow from modest beginnings to today's \$70-80 million-per-year revenue level.
 Our large and diverse range of clients and partners, our breadth, depth and complexity of projects and the real-world solutions we deliver at the pace of business have all contributed to a substantial increase in SRC's visibility and profile at the national and international levels.
-This in turn is creating new opportunities for us as we forge the next steps in SRC's evolution under our strategy to 2020.
+This in turn, is creating new opportunities for us as we forge the next steps in SRC's evolution under our strategy to 2020.

 Safety is our over-riding priority and we continue to strive for leading-edge safety performance by adopting industry best practices, continuous improvement and a steady, methodical process supported by a sustained corporate focus at all levels of the organization.
-Our lost time injury (LTI) rate has, for the past decade, been trending downwards, this past year we achieved zero lost-time injuries and we strive to achieve zero injuries as often as is humanly possible.
-In fact, as of April 2016 our employees have worked over a million person-hours without an LTI.
-We are continuing to develop our comprehensive occupational health and safety management system, target our high probability causes of injury incidents, and nurture an active and strong safety culture.
+Our lost-time-injury (LTI) rate has, for the past decade, been trending downwards, and for two years in a row now, we have achieved zero lost-time injuries.
+As of April 2017, our employees have worked over 1.5 million person-hours without an LTI.
+Moving forward, we will continue to strive to achieve zero injuries as often as is humanly possible.
+We are continuing to develop our comprehensive occupational health and safety management system, target our high probability causes of injury incidents, and nurture and enhance our active and strong safety culture.

-We also continued to advance employee engagement and diversity, which are features of strategic strength for SRC.
-We continue to find that the more we respect, value and increase the engagement and diversity of our employees, the more we build an environment that fosters creativity, invention and innovation - something that enables us to achieve our strategic goals and core values.
-We were very pleased to have been selected as one of Saskatchewan's Top Employers by the Canada's Top Employers organization, recognizing SRC as an employer that is an industry leader in offering an exceptional place to work.
-SRC was also chosen as one of Canada's Outstanding Employers by The Learning Partnership, and we were awarded a WorldatWork Work-Life 2016 Seal of Distinction for Human Resources practises including "... creating a culture that supports employees at work and at home."
+We also continued to advance employee engagement, diversity, and inclusivity, which are key features of strategic strength for SRC.
+We continue to find that the more we respect, value and increase the engagement, diversity, and inclusivity of our employees, the more we build an environment that fosters creativity, invention and innovation - something that enables us to achieve our strategic goals and core values.
+We are proud to have been recognized as one of Canada's Top Employers, Canada's Top 100 Employers, and Canada's Outstanding Employers.
+As well, it was particularly special for us to make the lists of Canada's Top Employers for Young People and, just recently, the Best Workplaces in Canada for Women.